Michael-Equi/ROV_Test_Bench/ros_workspace/src/copilot_page/readme.md

 ## Overview Description

 This package includes the copilot webpage.
-The webpage is an angular page, more information is in the `src` file.
+The webpage is an angular page, more information about the page itself is in readme in the `src` file.

 ## Goal and User Experience